 Securities Law

 I provide Securities Act Rule 4(a)(1) and Rule 144 opinion letters to qualified shareholders who need one to remove restrictive legends from restricted stock so they can prepare to sell it on the open market.
-I also represent stock transfer agents who are sued and need defense counsel.
+I also represent issuing companies who need adequacy of public information attorney opinion letters to file with OTC Markets.
+And I represent stock transfer agents who are sued and need of local Florida defense counsel.

 Who Qualifies